RealWagmi/anon-integration-guide/projects/bybit/README.md

     - the LLM has to do some inference to determine the market type from the market symbol, see `MARKET_DESCRIPTION`
     - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`

-- Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level.
+- Bybit [no longer supports](https://bybit-exchange.github.io/docs/v5/position/cross-isolate) setting margin mode at the market level, but only at the account level, hence the tools `getUserMarginMode` and `setUserMarginMode` do not have a `market` parameter.
 The main effect is that if you change the margin mode (e.g. from cross to isolated), the new margin mode will be applied to all of your open positions regardless of the market.
-Please note that leverage is still set at the market level.
+The leverage, instead, is still set at the market level, hence the tools `getUserLeverageOnMarket` and `setUserLeverageOnMarket` have a `market` parameter.

 - On the contrary, Bybit DOES allow you to change leverage at the market level, just like Binance and most exchanges.